-See-through 'MitoFish' opens a new window on brain diseasesDecember 5th, 2012 in Neuroscience /
+See-through 'MitoFish' opens a new window on brain diseasesDecember 5, 2012 in Medicine & Health / Neuroscience

 German scientists have demonstrated a new way to investigate mechanisms at work in Alzheimer's and other neurodegenerative diseases, which also could prove useful in the search for effective drugs.
 For new insights, they turned to the zebrafish, which is transparent in the early stages of its life.
 The researchers developed a transgenic variety, the "MitoFish," that enables them to see – within individual neurons of living animals – how brain diseases disturb the transport of mitochondria, the power plants of the cell.